|Early Years Sessions|

 This activity is introduced as the One Word Game.
 Working together, each member of the group generates one word describing a single rock sample.
 This produces a word bank which they can then refine and add to.
 They then organise the words to come up with a simple list poem using poetic devices of their suggestion, and perform their work.
 The word bank can be taken back to the classroom for post-visit work.

-Loan boxes of well-sized specimens for handling are available on request for up to 3 weeks.
+Loan boxes are available for up to three weeks at a time.
 They are free of charge, but please note that charges may be made for losses or damage sustained during a loan.
 Loans sets are supported by basic guidance notes compiled in consultation with our teachers group.

-Both rocks and fossils are fantastic for all sorts of activities; sorting, classification, observational drawing and creative writing.
-Please note that Museum specimens should not be used for experiments such as scratch tests or immersion in water.
+Both rocks and fossil boxes are fantastic for all sorts of activities; sorting, classification, observational drawing, and creative writing.
+Please note that museum specimens should not be used for experiments such as scratch tests or immersion in water.
 If you need advice on where to find rock or mineral samples for testing please contact a member of the Education Team.

 “Hot Hot Hot” and “Boy”: Two loan boxes for Early Years developed in partnership with Brunswick Nursery School and Homerton Early Years Centre in Cambridge.
 Creative activities and objects for handling, including mineral specimens and fossil casts based on the books “Oscar and Arabella: Hot, Hot, Hot” by Neal Layton and “Boy” by James Mayhew.
 The boxes include notes for teachers on EYC links and ideas for creative play and storytelling.